Our basic course can include the classroom or online course.

 Alternatively, if you would prefer you can complete just the 2 day theory course – and then go away and complete your operations manual in your own time and arrange your flight test for a later date once your operations manual is approved.

-We hold standard, advanced, refresher and bespoke PfCO drone training courses nationwide including Bristol, Caerphilly, Lincoln, Norwich and Telford.
+We hold standard, advanced, refresher and bespoke PfCO drone training courses nationwide including Bristol, Lincoln, Belfast and Telford.
 To find out dates and locations, please call the office on 01522 687681 or hit the blue message icon below.

 If your company does not have an existing operations manual in place and you want to do your flight test on day 3 – You will be expected to start your operations manual prior to the course commencing and send in a 1st draft for us to look over.
 The instructor will go through changes required in the operations manual workshop on day 3 to get you all approved.
 Don’t worry though, when you enrol on the course, we will send you a template that you can use to draft your own operations manual and give you our Ops Man subject matter experts’ contact details to help you along the way.